Minnesota Independence College and Community: Program

-Annual scholarship and programs benefit
+Annual Gala

 In 2004, the school held its first benefit to raise money for the students and program.
-Since then, once a year, usually at the end of April, it holds a benefit to raise money for the program.
+Since then, once a year, MICC holds a benefit to raise money for the program.
 The Gala, as it is commonly referred, raises money to help with scholarships for families in need of assistance, as well as support program costs.
 It consists of both a silent and live auction, accompanied by a formal sit down meal and various speakers, including students in the program.
-In the past, the event has been emceed by a local celebrity in the community (such as KARE/11 news anchor Julie Nelson in 2004 and 2005).